RomayLala/alx-higher_level_programming/0x08-python-more_classes/README.md

 This is a class Rectangle that defines a rectangle by: (based on 2-rectangle.py).
 This is a class Rectangle that defines a rectangle by: (based on 3-rectangle.py).
 This is  a class Rectangle that defines a rectangle by:(based on 3-rectangle.py).
 This is a class Rectangle that defines a rectangle by: (based on 5-rectangle.py).
+This is a class Rectangle that defines a rectangle by: (based on 6-rectangle.py).
+This is a